FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_stablecoins_supply.md

 {% docs ez_stablecoins_supply_total_supply %}

-The total supply of the stablecoin on this blockchain as of the block_date, primarily derived from daily balances.
+The total supply of the stablecoin on this blockchain as of the block_date, directly derived from `totalSupply` contract function calls.

 Example: 1500000000